 Any time you have equity in your home, you can turn that equity into cash.
 The amount you borrowed effectively becomes re-mortgaged.

 If you go this route, you want to make sure that your loan-to-value ratio after refinancing is no more than 80 percent.
 To check, add the amount you will borrow to the current amount that you owe on your mortgage.
+You want to make sure that you understand good debt vs bad debt when refinancing for your financial situation.

-Sell and Stay with EasyKnock
+Sell & Stay With EasyKnock

-If you don't like the idea of owing more on your mortgage but don't want to sell and move, EasyKnock offers a solution.
-Its Sell and Stay program enables you to sell your home to EasyKnock and receive all of the equity.
+If you don’t like the idea of owing more on your mortgage but don’t want to sell and move, EasyKnock offers a solution.
+Its Sell & Stay program enables you to sell your home to EasyKnock and receive all of the equity.

 Unlike a traditional sale, however, you get to stay in your home as a tenant.
 You pay rent to EasyKnock until you are ready to buy your home back or relocate.
 The choice is yours.
+You get the money to pay off bills, whether they be good vs bad debt.